 Thank you for visiting my Website.
 I have established this site to provide some information about myself and showcase some of my work.
 Please feel free to check out my clippings or current books.
 Come back often as I am always updating this site with the latest news about my work.
 If you have any questions or would like to inquire about my work please contact me using the contact information below.

 About Pat Proctor

 Pat is also an active freelance writer, specializing in current nonfiction topics of interest to military history and current affairs enthusiasts, national security policy-makers, and military professionals.
-Pat's most recent book, Containment and Credibility: The Ideology and Deception that Plunged America into the Vietnam War was published by Carrel Books, an imprint of Skyhorse Publishing, in November 2016.
+Pat's latest book, Lessons Unlearned: The U.S. Army's Role in Creating the Forever Wars in Afghanistan and Iraq, was published by the University of Missouri Press in early 2020.
+Pat is also the author of Containment and Credibility: The Ideology and Deception that Plunged America into the Vietnam War, published by Carrel Books, an imprint of Skyhorse Publishing, in November 2016.
 Pat's second book, Task Force Patriot and the End of Combat Operations in Iraq, was released by Government Institutes Press (an imprint of Rowman & Littlefield) on 15 December 2011.
 His first book, Media War: The Media-Enabled Insurgency in Iraq was published by ProSIM Company.
 He also coauthored the book, ASVAB AFQT Cram Plan, published by John Wiley & Sons.
 Pat's articles have appeared in publications such as the Phi Alpha Theta Honor Society journal, The Historian, the US Army War College journal, Parameters, The US Army Command and General Staff College journal, Military Review, The Journal of Strategic Security, and Armchair General Magazine.
 To see samples of Pat's publications, click here.